Frequently asked questions – 3D printing

 Some filaments can form a material compound due to their molecular composition.
 Many others cannot be easily combined with each other, so that a form-fit connection should be constructed here.

 No, not at present.
 But it is quite conceivable that there will be a tribo-resin in the future.
-In the SLA and DLP processes, photopolymers are processed whose specifications can still change considerably after processing, especially due to the influence of UV radiation. igus is actively researching to solve it.

 If a 3D model exists and there are no legal claims from the original manufacturer, this is possible.
 For commercial customers, igus® offers to rebuild defective components.
 Private customers have the option, through our cooperation with repair initiatives, to have the component reconstructed and manufactured.
 For simple parts such as plain bearings and gears, the igus CAD configurators can also be used

-Yes and no. Modified plastics have a very high resistance compared to metals.
+Not really, modified plastics have a very high resistance compared to metals.
 With a specific resistance of approx. 1×107 ohm x cm, iglidur I8-ESD is in the range of “antistatic dissipative”, but not really conductive.

 The tribofilaments iglidur® RW370-PF, A350-PF and J350-PF are fire-retardant according to UL94 V-0. iglidur ®RW370-PF also fulfils the EN45545 standard for railway vehicles.
 The laser sintering material iglidur® I3 fulfils the FMV SS 302 or DIN 75200 standard for vehicle interiors.
 The certificates can be downloaded from the “Downloads” tab on the product pages in the shop .